 Make your own granola and granola clusters to use in backpacking desserts or trail mixes.
 The apple granola clusters and banana granola clusters are amazing.

-Receive more dessert recipes in Trail Bytes, Chef Glenn's free monthly newsletter.
-In addition to new backpacking recipes, you will also receive a free e-book, Home & Trail: An Introduction to Drying Food, when you subscribe.
+Receive more backpacking dessert recipes in Trail Bytes, Chef Glenn's free monthly newsletter.
+And get a free e-book, Home & Trail: An Introduction to Drying Food, when you subscribe.

 Share this page with friends on social media.